IBM-Design/design-website/src/content/approach/design-services/design-services.md

 </column>
 <column lg="7" offset_lg="4">

-<p size="md">A business strategy that fails to account for the constantly changing needs and behaviors of its customers isn’t much of a strategy at all.
-We forge versatile, enduring strategies by reimagining how an organization innovates, operates, and engages with its environment, employees, customers, and partners.</p>
+A business strategy that fails to account for the constantly changing needs and behaviors of its customers isn’t much of a strategy at all.
+We forge versatile, enduring strategies by reimagining how an organization innovates, operates, and engages with its environment, employees, customers, and partners.

 </column>